scalacenter/bloop/website/content/docs/installation.md

 [success] Bloop wrote the configuration of project 'foo-test' to '/my-project/.bloop-config/foo-test.config'.
 ```

 The configuration files contain the information of the sbt build at the moment of running `bloopInstall`.
-Note that it contains machine-dependent information (the path of every resolved jar) so you should not check it in your version control system.
+Note that it contains machine-dependent information (the path of every resolved jar) so you should not check it into your version control system.

 #### Start bloop